-The Foundation for Foster Children is here to assist whenever possible and hope you will be safe during this time.
+The Foundation for Foster Children is encouraging all to stay safe.
+We are here to assist with disaster preparedness whenever possible and hope you will be safe during this time.
 Please call 911 in an emergency or the emergency hotline for information.
 1-800-342-3557

-The Foundation office will be closed until it is safe for our team to return to the office, but we hope to be able to help as needed.
-Please text 407-443-8131 in you cannot wait until the the office reopens.
+The Foundation office will be closed until it is safe for our team to return to the office.
+We hope to be able to help as needed and provide information for preparedness.
+Please text 407-443-8131 in the event you cannot wait until the office reopens.

-❏ Listen to a NOAA Weather Radio or the NOAA App for critical information from the National Weather Service (NWS).
+❏ Listen to an NOAA Weather Radio or the NOAA App for critical information from the National Weather Service (NWS).

 ❏ Check your disaster supplies and replace or restock as needed.